opera-project/opera-project.github.io/blocks.md

 }
 ````

-U can use all of the symfony [form types](https://symfony.com/doc/current/forms.html) and all of this configuration will be persisted inside `$block->getConfiguration()`
+You can use all of the symfony [form types](https://symfony.com/doc/current/forms.html) and all of this configuration will be persisted inside `$block->getConfiguration()`

 ## Define a custom template